ozturkfemre/website/README.md

 This is a github repository for [my personal website](https://fatihemreozturk.netlify.app/).

-In my website, you can reach information about me, my resume, and blogposts about machine learning and prgoramming.
+In my website, you can reach information about me, my resume, and blogposts about machine learning and programming.

 Here is the preview: